 Before nylons hit the fashion scene, well-off young women wore silk stockings which were expensive, However during the war years and the austerity afterwards, silk stockings were impossible to buy.

-As nylon and silk stockings were unavailable, most young women simply painted their legs with cold tea or a commercially available liquid called Silktona.
+While nylon and silk stockings were unavailable, most young women simply painted their legs with cold tea or a commercially available liquid called Silktona.
 In order better to mimic stockings which were always made in one flat piece with the edges sewn together, the women painted a line on the backs of their legs to mimic a seam.
-I don't know what they used.
+I don't know what they used for this.
 I read somewhere that it was eyebrow pencil, but I doubt if that was available.
 Do you know?

 Older women wore stockings of wool or lisle.

 Early nylon stockings didn't stretch.
-So they came in a range of sizes, shaped to the leg.
-They were described as "fully fashioned".
+So they came in a range of sizes, shaped to the leg, and described as 'fully fashioned'.

-Fully fashioned nylons were produced flat and joined at the back with a seam, which fashion dictated had to be worn precisely up the centre of the back of the leg.
+Fashion dictated that the seam of fully fashioned nylons had to be worn precisely along the centre of the back of the legs.
 Crooked seams were looked upon as slovenly.
-(On painted legs, the seams were drawn with anything dark that was available.)

 During the Second World War, I was a soldier in the Australian Imperial Force (AIF).
 Off South Africa, I was billeted with a couple whose daughter had the most beautiful legs I had ever seen and who clearly believed in the theory of "If you have it, flaunt it ".

 Being outspoken I told her that I couldn't get over what beautiful legs she had, to which she replied, "Its not my legs that are beautiful, it's the nylon stockings that I'm wearing".